Why You Get Outbid on eBay

 If you are a new eBay user and find that you are repeatedly or rapidly outbid on auctions that you'd very much like to win, you may want to learn about the eBay bidding system and how it works so that you'll be less likely to be outbid in the future, and so that you will understand why you've been outbid when it happens to you.

 Since its beginning in the 1990s, eBay has played host to hundreds of millions of auction listings, and these auction listings don't exist in a vacuum—they are supported by millions of bidders around the world.

-If you've got a hankering for a particular item, chances are that someone else somewhere has a hankering for that same item; in fact, chances are that if there's one buyer for an item in the world, there are dozens, and though bidding for many of the items on eBay begins small, often at $1.00 or even $0.01, there are usually far too many interested parties for that price to last.
+If you've got a hankering for a particular item, chances are that someone else somewhere has a hankering for that same item; in fact, chances are that if there's one buyer for an item in the world, there are dozens, and although bidding for many of the items on eBay begins small, often at $1.00 or even $0.01, there are usually far too many interested parties for that price to last.

-Because of this high rate of competition amongst bidders, it's easy to feel like you're always getting outbid because you are—with so many people on the server, you're likely going to be fighting with at least one other person for nearly every eBay auction you click on.
+Because of this high rate of competition amongst bidders, it's easy to feel like you're always getting outbid, because you are—with so many people on the server, you're likely going to be fighting with at least one other person for nearly every eBay auction you click on.

 Not to worry, though, there are ways to work around the high traffic volume, especially on popular items and auctions, and a little bit of luck and well-timed bids will allow you to walk away with that item of your eBay dreams.

-Auction Prices Tend to Reach Fair Market Values
+Fair Market Values

 At first glance, an iPod with a current price of $10.00 looks like a great deal—but you must remember that most eBay items are sold as auctions, not at-value sales, and whether at eBay or elsewhere, until an auction has closed other people are likely to bid on it if the current bid is below market value.